 If you’ve fallen or had an accident

-Falling or injuring your mouth can have minor or serious ramifications based on the injury.
-One of the biggest factors in healing is receiving proper and immediate treatment, especially when you are trying to salvage a tooth.
+Falling or injuring your mouth can have minor or serious ramifications based on the signs of a head injury which has to be taken to the attention of the doctors as soon as possible especially when they are injured in a heavy accident.
+The lawyers for construction accidents reckons that one of the biggest factors in healing is receiving proper and immediate treatment, especially when you are trying to salvage a tooth or when your mouth refuses to feel any sensations since the nerves are heavily damaged.
 If you’ve fallen or injured your mouth, you should call your dentist to be seen right away.

 Thankfully, at Rhoades Family Dentistry, we are well equipped to handle an array of dental needs and prepared to help you get the immediate care you need.
 Calls to our office are monitored 24/7 by a doctor on call so we can assist you no matter what.
 If you need assistance due to a dental emergency, please feel free to call us at 913-782-8900.
 We’re glad to be an Olathe family dentist you can rely on.